Fayetteville police seek information in shooting death of pregnant woman

 Bellamy, of Spring Lake, was later pronounced dead.

-The man was treated for his injuries and released from the hospital.
+The man, who Bellamy's family identified as her boyfriend, was treated for his injuries and released from the hospital.

 Police said Bellamy was pregnant when she was killed.